symbiote-h2020/SymbioteCore/README.md

 ###Project Build & Deployment

-To retrieve, build and deploy the project in either domain (Core/Cloud), the process is the following:
+To retrieve, build and deploy the project, the process is the following:

  - Install RabbitMQ server:
   * RabbitMQ is a message queue framework (uses AMQP) that lets our services exchange informations and events.